rolandmeo/TelegramSneakerAlarm/README.md

-#TelegramSneakerBot
+# TelegramSneakerBot
-## A Telegram bot alarming registered Telegram chats on updates at the registered sites
+## A Telegram bot notifying registered Telegram chats on updates on the registered sites

-###Quickstart
+### Quickstart
 Add the following Scala objects to $/src/main/scala/credentials/$

 ```